sarahseewhy/value_technical_test/my_notes.md

 	```
 2. Break down assignment into smaller pieces.

-..1) Write a function called 'Value'
+  1) Write a function called 'Value'

+  2) Value returns an object that stores a number

+	3) The value of the returned object will be mutable

+	4) The value of the returned object is protected by a minimum bound

+	5) The value of the returned object is protected by a maximum bound

+	6) It should behave in the above manner